bmc/py-sqlshell/README.md

 configuration section.
 So, given the above configuration, you can use `sqlshell postgres-p` as a shorthand for `sqlshell postgres-prod`, and you can even use `sqlshell m` to match the `mysql-test` instance.
 If your prefix matches multiple entries, `sqlshell` will tell you.
+(The match is done case-blind.)

 The configuration file is in [TOML](https://toml.io/en) format.
 You can have as many sections as you want.
 In each section: